Gratuity Confusion: Do I Need to Apply and Is There a Deadline to Claim It?

 somnath.aaryan

-Gratuity is a work benefit that companies provide employees based on their years of service with a company.
-You usually don't need to apply for it – your employer is responsible for figuring out and giving you the gratuity you're owed.
+Gratuity is a work benefit that companies provide to employees based on their years of service with the company.
+You usually don't need to apply for it—your employer is responsible for calculating and giving you the gratuity you're owed.
 Just keep in mind that the rules can differ depending on where you are.

 Typically, there's a minimum time you need to work for a company to qualify for gratuity, often around five years.
-If you leave your job before hitting this minimum, you might not get gratuity.
+If you leave your job before reaching this minimum, you might not receive gratuity.

 To know the specifics for your situation, check your work contract, company rules, or the labor laws in your area.
 If you're unsure about gratuity, talking to your HR department or seeking legal advice can help you understand your rights.